fbpx

 ✔ A Shakespeare play (Macbeth)

-✔ A 19th Century Novel (Frankenstein, Jane Eyre, Dr Jekyll and Mr Hyde, A Christmas Carol)
+✔ A 19th Century Novel (A Christmas Carol)

-✔ A piece of modern prose or drama (An Inspector Calls, Lord of the Flies, Animal Farm, DNA)
+✔ A piece of modern prose or drama ( Animal Farm or DNA)

-✔ Love and Relationships or Power and Conflict Poetry from the AQA Anthology; a variety of Unseen Poetry
+✔ Power and Conflict Poetry from the AQA Anthology; a variety of Unseen Poetry

 Your choice.
 Their future.